-Taking 10,000 steps a day can keep the doctor away!
-Walking 10,000 steps a day (1.5 miles or 2.4 km) can improve the health status in adults.
-Several research studies show that taking a minimum of 10,000 steps per day can aid weight loss, reduce blood pressure, and improve fitness and mental health (1), (2), (3).
+10,000 steps a day can keep the doctor away!
+If you walk 1.5 miles or 2.4 km, you can take 10,000 steps, which will contribute to better health and a happy heart.
+There are many studies that prove that a minimum of 10,000 steps a day can help in weight loss, improve cardiovascular fitness, reduce high blood pressure, and help attain better mental health (1), (2), (3).

 How To Take 10,000 Steps A Day